An Essential UK Small Business Tax Guide for 2025: Stay Compliant

 c) VAT (Value Added Tax)

-VAT registration is mandatory for businesses with taxable turnover exceeding the £85,000 threshold (2024).
+2025/26 Threshold: VAT registration is mandatory for businesses with taxable turnover exceeding £90,000 (increased from £85,000 in April 2024).

-• VAT Schemes: Explore schemes like the Flat Rate Scheme or Annual Accounting Scheme for simplification.
+• VAT Schemes: Explore schemes like the Flat Rate Scheme or Annual Accounting Scheme for simplification

 Important Note: Keep all VAT records and receipts for at least six years to remain compliant with HMRC audits.